Amsterdam canal houses for ESP student housing guide

 #4 Be extremely cautious about fraud

 I personally have been scammed before and know a few other people who this happened too and who’ve lost a substantial amount of €€.
 Especially in facebook groups and kamernet you need to be very careful.
 The best thing you can do is come here for a viewing yourself to see if the place really exists.
-If that is impossible, keep these things in mind: if it looks shady, it probably is :D. Try to get on a Skype call with the landlord/real estate agent.
+If that is impossible, keep these things in mind: if it looks shady, it probably is :D. Try to get on a video call with the landlord/real estate agent.
 That makes it more likely that it’s not all scam.
 Don’t transfer a ridiculous # of money beforehand.
 If they keep asking you for more and more, its probably scam.
-Feel free to contact me about a place you have in mind, maybe my bullshit-o-meter can detect something 😉

 #5 neighbourhood location is key